Stocks and Currencies Rise as Fed's Actions Ease Strains

 Stocks rose Friday and some Asian currencies rebounded after the Federal Reserve said it would provide billions of dollars at near-zero rates to central banks grappling with dollar shortages in many parts of the world.

-Australia's S&P/ASX 200, South Korea's Kospi and Hong Kong's Hang Seng each gained more than 3%, while stock-market benchmarks in Singapore, Malaysia and Shanghai were up more than 1%.
+South Korea's Kospi soared and closed more than 7% higher after a massive sell-down a day earlier.
+Hong Kong's Hang Seng gained more than 4%, while the Shanghai Composite Index closed 1.6% higher.

-The Australian dollar, which on Thursday had hit an 18-year low of 0.551 per U.S. dollar, gained 2.5% to hit 0.5885 in the early afternoon in Sydney.
-South Korea's currency, the won, was trading 0.3% higher against the dollar.
+The Australian dollar, which on Thursday had hit an 18-year low of 0.551 per U.S. dollar, gained 2.8% to hit 0.5906 in the late afternoon in Sydney.
+South Korea's currency, the won, traded 1% higher against the dollar.

 On Thursday, following a selloff in stocks, bonds and currencies in Asia, the Fed said it would establish a temporary program to provide liquidity to nine central banks including those in Australia, South Korea, New Zealand and Singapore.
 Previously those so-called currency swap lines were provided to just five major central banks in leading economies.